SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

   }
 ```

--  **BoxXDataService**
+#### BoxXDataService

-    This is a WCF RIA service, which is the interface used by the SellerDashboard server-side component hosted in Azure, and which consumes the SAP data source from SAP Gateway for Microsoft..
+This is a WCF RIA service, which is the interface used by the SellerDashboard server-side component hosted in Azure, and which consumes the SAP data source from SAP Gateway for Microsoft.

 The following code snippet is the CRUD Web method, which the WCF RIA service supports.
-For more detail see BoxXDataService/BoxXDataService.cs.
+For more detail, see BoxXDataService/BoxXDataService.cs.

 ```C#
   [Query(IsDefault = true)]